 Still, different countries face different kinds of energy challenges, which is why each country must find its own unique energy model to transition to a low-carbon economy.
 Some economies need to strengthen their domestic grid infrastructure to secure a stable supply of electricity, whereas others need to take action to reduce the country’s overall energy consumption.
 Some already base their energy consumption on energy generated by renewables, while others are well underway with the digitalization of their energy system, rolling out sensors and smart meters, using data to create more intelligent and flexible energy systems.
 Transitioning to a low-carbon society marks a paradigm shift in the energy sphere.

-In order to reach SDG 7 and decarbonize the global energy system solutions like clean energy sources, green heating, and energy efficiency measures must be implemented.
+In order to reach Sustainable Development Goal number 7 and decarbonize the global energy system solutions like clean energy sources, green heating, and energy efficiency measures must be implemented.
 Decarbonization and economic growth are not mutually exclusive.
 The most prosperous societies of the future will also be the ones that are the most sustainable.

 Ensuring water security for a growing world